imoore76/configurature-docs/combining.rst

 specification.
 E.g. ``SocketFile`` in the ``ipc`` configuration becomes a ``--socket_file`` flag, ``APP_SOCKET_FILE`` environment variable.
-You may want to rename the field name in this case to ``IpcSocketFile`` or just let the field’s ``desc`` provide context for what “socket file” refers to.
+You may want to rename the field name in this case to ``IpcSocketFile`` or just let the field’s ``help`` provide context for what “socket file” refers to.

 Mixed